Welcome!

 What is Global African Village?

-Global African Village is a nonprofit organization working to alleviate the abject poverty that affects thousands of children, the elderly, and the sick every day.
-Our current focus is assisting the Bagishu people of eastern Uganda (see Fact Sheet) with four primary projects: child care, health care, better access to water, and small-business development.
+Global African Village is an all-volunteer nonprofit organization working to alleviate the abject poverty that affects thousands of children, the elderly, and the sick every day.
+Our focus is assisting the Bagishu people of eastern Uganda (see Fact Sheet) with four primary projects: education, health care, infrastructure improvement, and small-business development.

-Global African Village is a registered charity in Ontario, Canada (# 17 46 06 1).
-We are also incorporated as a nonprofit in the State of New York, and we have 501(c)(3) nonprofit status in the US.
+Global African Village is incorporated as a nonprofit in the State of New York, and we have 501(c)(3) nonprofit status in the US.
+We are also a registered charity in Ontario, Canada (# 17 46 06 1).

-We are an all-volunteer organization.
-With no paid staff and no office, our operating expenses are very minimal.
-In 2010, only 2.3% of the funds we raised were used for expenses; the rest supported our humanitarian work in Uganda.
+With no paid staff and no office, our operating expenses are quite small.
+About 95% of the funds we raise annually directly support our humanitarian work in Uganda.

 - One of the photos at the top of this page shows the Bagishu villagers digging the Yetana Fish Pond.
 We are happy to report that they have finished digging this 62" x 25" x 4" pond, all by hand, and have laid the necessary PVC pipe.
-A barbed-wire fence now enlcosed the pone, and we hope the first fish harvest will occur in December; this fish pond promises to supplement the diet of many villagers.
-Please help with similar projects by supporting these upcoming fundraisers:
+When finished, the fish pond will supplement the diet of many villagers.
+Please help us expand this project by supporting our fundraisers:

 - Read the article about Global African Village on pp. 8-9 of the May 2009 newsletter of the New York College Learning Skills Association: http://www.nyclsa.org/newsletter_current_issue.htm